KnapsackPro/docs.knapsackpro.com/_posts/2017-07-17-when-distributed-locks-might-be-helpful-in-ruby-on-rails-application.md

 end
 {% endhighlight %}

-This is how my script looks like to run concurrent requests.
+Below is my script to run concurrent requests.
 As you can see I use RSpec here to do `expect` and ensure there is no problem with API.
 When the test files in the work queue are duplicated then the test fails and that means the concurrency problem exists and the test file work queue is created twice instead of just once.

 {% highlight ruby %}
 #!/usr/bin/env ruby